 This second-floor, indoor/outdoor exhibition space features spectacular views of the Bay and San Francisco’s northern waterfront, as well as its urban, downtown cityscape.
-The Fisher Bay Observatory uses these views as an entry point for investigations of the history and dynamic processes in the local landscape, and the human impact.
+The Fisher Bay Observatory Gallery and Terrace use these views as an entry point for investigations of the history and dynamic processes in the local landscape, and the human impact.

 The exhibits, artworks, and instruments here probe the environment from multiple perspectives, such as physical and geographic sciences, ecology, astronomy, history, and contemporary experience.
 A small browsing library of maps and books from the past and present helps visitors explore ideas that shape the Bay Area.